Psychology Degrees, Schools, and Careers in Virginia

 Richmond Psychology Degrees, Schools, and Careers

 The state capital is actually only Virginia’s fifth-largest city, but given its right in the heart of the state and continuously attracts professionals of all kinds looking for employment and that it has a number of excellent psychology degree programs to choose from, it should definitely be considered.
-The BLS reported that as of May 2011, the Richmond metropolitan area was home to at least 440 professional psychologists and the clinical, counseling, and school psychologists earned an annual average wage of $62,990 during that same timeframe.
-The salary and number of professional psychologists may seem low, but it is still a sizable community of psychology professionals and given the cost of living in Virginia, a $62,000 per year salary should be enough for most people to live comfortably.
+The BLS reported that as of May 2022, the Richmond metropolitan area was home to at least 490 professional psychologists.
+Average salaries in this sector range from $70,110 and $97,180.
+The salary and number of professional psychologists may seem low, but it is still a sizable community of psychology professionals and given the cost of living in Virginia, a $70,000 per year salary should be enough for most people to live comfortably.

 The two big schools in the state capital to remember are the University of Richmond, which boasts a well-known and reputable psychology degree program, and the much larger Virginia Commonwealth University, which offers a number of different levels of psychology degrees and is home to a nationally ranked clinical psychology program.
 If you are willing to venture a little bit outside of the city, William and Mary has a nationally recognized psychology degree program and James Madison University, which is at least two hours north of Richmond also has a popular psychology major and a variety of psychology-related classes to choose from as well.